20 Easy Ways to Reduce Your Plastic Waste Today

 20. Get Your Friends and Family On Board

-Get your friends and family on board too!
-It’s vital that the generations before and after us are all on the same page regarding plastic reduction.
+Get your friends and family on board, too!
+Generations before and after us must agree on plastic reduction.
 That’s how real, long-term progress is made.

 Final Thoughts on How to Reduce Plastic Use